The ATLAS Virtual Research Assistant: Introduction

 The first two decades of the 21st century have seen a revolution in astronomers' ability to survey the sky on a large scale and in the time domain, with facilities such as Pan-STARRS (Panoramic Survey Telescope and Rapid Response System; \citealt{keiser2002,Chambers2016}), PTF (Palomar Transient Factory; \citealt{law2009}), ASAS-SN (All-Sky Automated Survey for Supernovae; \citealt{shappee2014}), ZTF (Zwicky Transient Facility; \citealt{bellm2019}), BlackGem \citep{blackgem}, GOTO (Gravitational-wave Optical Transient Observer; \citealt{steeghs2022, dyer2024}) and ATLAS (Asteroid Terrestrial Last-Alert System; \citealt{tonry2018, smith2020}).
 These wide-field sky surveys have allowed astronomers to routinely find new transient events which range from the common -- a few thousand examples -- thermonuclear (type Ia) and core-collapse Supernovae (CCSNe) (e.g. \citealt{perley2020}, Srivstav et al. in prep.), to rarer -- a few hundred -- Tidal Disruption Events (TDEs; \citealt{gezari2021}) and Superluminous supernovae (SLSNe; \citealt{galyam2019}), as well as recently discovered optical counterparts of both gamma-ray bursts (GRBs; \citealt{2013ApJ...769..130C}) and Fast X-ray transients (FXTs; \citealt{gillanders2024}).
 Until the advent of ZTF and ATLAS, the counterparts to high energy transients had typically been found by focused follow-up but now that the whole sky can be scanned every 24 to 48 \,hrs, the optical afterglows are frequently found either without a high energy trigger \citep{2025MNRAS.537.2362P}, or through post-hoc association \citep[e.g.][]{2017ApJ...850..149S}.

 Once transients are found in sky surveys, follow-up observations can be carried out and the science exploitation phase begins.
-These additional observations often require facilities with larger apertures and/or specialise instruments that are in high demand (e.g. Liverpool Telescope \citealt{steele2004}; the PESSTO and ePESSTO programs on the New Technology Telescope, \citealt{smartt2015}; or X-shooter on the Very Large Telescope; \citealt{vernet2011}).
+These additional observations often require facilities with larger apertures and/or specialised instruments that are in high demand (e.g. Liverpool Telescope \citealt{steele2004}; the PESSTO and ePESSTO programs on the New Technology Telescope, \citealt{smartt2015}; or X-shooter on the Very Large Telescope; \citealt{vernet2011}).
 After overcoming the technical challenge of rapidly observing large areas of the sky with a rapid cadence (a few days), the field of transient astronomy transitioned from a target-limited regime to a resource-limited regime, where the number of transients far outweighed the availability of follow-up facilities.
 There began the new challenge of data curation and prioritization: How can we select the most promising or interesting alerts in a vast stream without overwhelming the science teams with data to manually eyeball?
 This usually starts with basic cuts (e.g. based on signal-to-noise), followed by cross-matching to astrophysical catalogues \citep{Young_sherlock_2023}, real-bogus classification using Convolutional Neural Networks (e.g. \citealt{weston2024, killenstein2021}) and finally eyeballing performed by humans to determine which alerts are indeed real and which need further attention.
-In some surveys this final step is handled with the help of citizen scientists (e.g. \citealt{killenstein2024}) but in ATLAS the eyeballing is handled in-house, which required eyeballing between 200 and 400 alerts a day.
-A new step of automation was therefore required.
+Even in surveys where this final step is handled with the help of citizen scientists (e.g. \citealt{killenstein2024}), they only contribute a small amount of reported discoveries.
+In ATLAS, eyeballing requires between 200 and 400 alerts a day; a new step of automation was therefore required.